US Marines history from the year you were born

 In April 2000, all 19 Marines on board died in the crash of an aircraft in the final stages of its introduction, the MV-22 Osprey.
 It was the third Osprey crash in 10 years, escalating concerns over the safety of the helicopter/turboprop hybrid.

 - Marine Corps strength: 176,720 (0.06% of U.S. population)

 After the terrorist attacks of Sept.
 11, 2001, Marines were dispatched to Afghanistan as part of the U.S.-led global war on terror.
 According to Defense Secretary Donald Rumsfeld, the Marines were sent to Afghanistan to “establish and hold a forward operating base,” which would be critical to conducting the war.

 2002: Into Djibouti

-In 2002, Marines were sent to the Horn of African for the first time since leaving Somalia in the mid-90s in order to strike Al Qaeda cells in Yemen.
+In 2002, Marines were sent to the Horn of Africa for the first time since leaving Somalia in the mid-90s to strike Al Qaeda cells in Yemen.
 Marines were stationed in friendly Djibouti, where they also trained in desert warfare in preparation for combat across the Middle East.

 2003: Operation Iraqi Freedom